hoffmangroup/ComputationalHiC/README.md

 Recover the database from the sql backup file:
 `psql davide < davide_dnase_hic_database_2018-03-08.sql`

-Conditions to use the database through luasql
-If the following command works: psql -d davide -U davide -h localhost

-Edit the first lines of the `database_management.lua` file this way:
+Edit the first lines of the *database_management.lua* file this way:

 `DB_NAME = "davide"`